dexter0323/airbnb/README.md

 ## Frontend

-The frontend of this application is built using [Astro.js](https://astro.build/).
+The frontend of this application is built using [Astro.js](https://astro.build/) + [React](https://react.dev/) + [Tailwind CSS](https://tailwindcss.com/).
 Astro.js is a front-end framework that allows you to build faster, modern websites with less client-side JavaScript.

 ## Backend